 - For P6 family processors The selection of the BSP and APs (see Section 8.4.1, "BSP and AP Processors") is handled through arbitration on the APIC bus, using BIPI and FIPI messages.
-See Appendix C, "MP Initialization For P6 Family Processors," for a complete discussion of MP initialization for P6 family processors. - Intel Xeon processors with family, model, and stepping IDs up to F09H The selection of the BSP and APs (see Section 8.4.1, "BSP and AP Processors") is handled through arbitration on the system bus, using BIPI and FIPI messages (see Section 8.4.3, "MP Initialization Protocol Algorithm for Intel Xeon Processors"). - Intel Xeon processors with family, model, and stepping IDs of FOAH and beyond, 6EOH and beyond, 6FOH and beyond The selection of the BSP and APs is handled through a special system bus cycle, without using BIPI and FIPI message arbitration (see Section 8.4.3, "MP Initialization Protocol Algorithm for Intel Xeon Processors").
+See Section 8.11.1, "Overview of the MP Initialization Process For P6 Family Processors" for a complete discussion of MP initialization for P6 family processors. - Intel Xeon processors with family, model, and stepping IDs up to F09H The selection of the BSP and APs (see Section 8.4.1, "BSP and AP Processors") is handled through arbitration on the system bus, using BIPI and FIPI messages (see Section 8.4.3, "MP Initialization Protocol Algorithm for Intel Xeon Processors"). - Intel Xeon processors with family, model, and stepping IDs of FOAH and beyond, 6EOH and beyond, 6FOH and beyond The selection of the BSP and APs is handled through a special system bus cycle, without using BIPI and FIPI message arbitration (see Section 8.4.3, "MP Initialization Protocol Algorithm for Intel Xeon Processors").